pavoltravnik/maxims-of-law/maxims-of-law.md

 Dormiunt aliquando leges, nunquam moriuntur.
 The laws sometimes sleep, but neyer die.
 2 Co.
 Inst.
 161.

-Dos de dote peti non debet.
-Dower ought not to be sought from dower.
+Dos de dote peti non debet, Dower ought not to be sought from dower.
 4 Co.
 122.

 Duas uxores eodem tempore habere non potest.
 It is not lawful to have two wives at one time.
 Inst.
 1, 10, 6.